Xon/XenForo2-StandardLib/README.md

 Allows viewing template modifications which are applying to a template, including generated php source code

+## SV\StandardLib\Repository\Permissions
+This is a helper repository designed to allow caching (and fetching) various permission in a way which can be extended

 ## \SV\StandardLib\Repository\Helper::getUserEntity
 Helps get the user that owns an entity